pacanydev/ctOS-AP/README.md

-# ctOS-AP
-ctOS - Admin Panel for central operating system
+# ctOS | Admin Panel

-Tommorow
+Litterally admin panel with sync over mysqloo.
+Big brother is watching you.